grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Team Members.md

 > <b>Team Members must specify a `projectID`</b>
 >
-> Invited Team members must specify a `projectID` in `options.ext.loadimpact.projectID` of the options object of their test in order to use the subscription of the organization they have been invited to.
+> Invited Team Members must specify a `projectID` in `options.ext.loadimpact.projectID` in their test in order to use the subscription of the Organization they have been invited to.

 ## Background

-The Team Member functionality allows you to invite others users to gain access to your Organization and Subscription within the k6 web app.
-This make it easy to collaborate and share results to key stakeholders across your company.
+The Team Member functionality allows you to invite others users to gain access to your Organization and subscription within the k6 web app.
+This makes it easy to collaborate and share results between key stakeholders across your company.

 ---